 With so many STEM-in-the-curriculum discussions and the urgency to encourage 21st Century girls and young women to take more interest in science and technology, it’s exciting to discover a resource that shares a story about women and some amazing mathematical achievements.

-Check out Top Secret Rosiesa video about the women, recruited by the United States Army during World War II, who worked on a top-secret mathematics project.
-The women, all of whom possessed strong math skills, were recommended by their college professors and travelled to Philadelphia to do the complex ballistics calculations that were required to aim weapons more accurately.
+Check out Top Secret Rosies a video about the women, recruited by the United States Army during World War II, who worked on a top-secret mathematics project.
+The women, all of whom possessed strong math skills, were recommended by their college professors and traveled to Philadelphia to do the complex ballistics calculations that were required to aim weapons more accurately.

 People — young and old — enjoy learning about the first computer in the United States, ENIAC, booted up in 1946.
 Every 21st Century learner needs to know about this amazing machine and the story of the first programmers.

 The letters in ENIAC stand for Electronic Numerical Integrator And Computer.
-Continue reading →
+Continue reading “ENIAC: The First U.S. Computer and How Women Made It Work” →